Highland Park Shooters' Weapons Identified by Police ~ VIDEO

 U.S.A. –-(AmmoLand.com)-— The Lake City Task Force on the Highland Park mass murder has released some information about the firearms used during the crime.
-Deputy Chief Christopher Covelli of the Lake City Sheriff Department announced during a press conference on July 6, 2022, that a Kel-Tec (Sub200) sic Sub2000 was one of the weapons used during the attack.
-The rifle was legally purchased in 2020.
+Deputy Chief Christopher Covelli of the Lake City Sheriff Department announced during a press conference on July 6, 2022, a list of weapons identified as being in possession of the suspect.

-Kel-Tec started production of the Sub2000 rifles started in 2001, in the middle of the 1994-2004 Assault Weapon ban put in place during the Clinton administration.
-The rifle does not have the characteristics which would have made it illegal during the Clinton-era ban or “high powered” as many news organizations have reported the weapon/s to be.

-The Kel-Tec Sub2000 is chambered for 9mm or .40 caliber pistol cartridges.

 Embed of the BS.org video of the press conference.
 Weapons are mentioned at about 4:30 into the video.

 Chief Deputy Covelli said four firearms were purchased.
-The Sub2000, a Remington 700 bolt action rifle, and a shotgun were purchased in 2020.
+The Sub2000 (sic), a Remington 700 bolt action rifle, and a shotgun were purchased in 2020.
 A Glock 43X 9mm pistol was purchased after the suspect turned 21, in 2021.

 The Glock 43X is a 9mm pistol.
 The Kel-Tec may have been a 9mm rifle.

-Note: EDITORS NOTE: While the Kel-Tec (Sub200) sic Sub2000 is mentioned at the press conference it is unclear if it was part of this shooting event.
-An early version of this article indicated its use and that has not been verified.